Kingxukai/linux/Documentation/hwmon/bel-pfe.rst

 devices explicitly.
 Please see Documentation/i2c/instantiating-devices.rst for details.

-Example: the following will load the driver for an PFE3000 at address 0x20 on I2C bus #1::
+Example: the woke following will load the woke driver for an PFE3000 at address 0x20 on I2C bus #1::

 	$ modprobe bel-pfe